How do I report a power outage, or find out details about an ongoing power outage?

 - A communication network address identification number for Hydro Ottawa’s use.

-If you have forgotten your password, go to the MyHydroLink Log-On page and click "Forgot your password?"
-Enter your User ID and your password will be sent to the email address associated with your account.
+If you have forgotten your password, go to the online Hydro Ottawa account page and click "Log In".
+Then click "Reset Password".
+Enter your email address and an email will be sent to you to reset your password.

 How do I register additional accounts?